Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network Systems Biology Approaches: Methods

 \subsection{Algorithm Construction}

-A “Master Dataset” containing all 4 environmental elements of data organized by county was created, while the Gene-Protein Interaction Network was inputted separately since it has no relation to geographical location.
 The algorithm construction was framed as a “transfer learning classification problem”, allowing the algorithm to be developed with data from different populations and apply the model to another population.
-Transfer learning is the using of a previously learned model on a new problem, allowing neural networks to be created with relatively small amounts of data.
-Although the datasets inputted into CAPCODRE have upwards of two million data points, it dwarfs the number of elderly individuals aged 65 years and older living in the United States: 54.1 million.
+Transfer learning is the using of a previously learned model on a new problem, allowing neural networks to be created with relatively small amounts of data [46].
+Although the datasets inputted into the model have upwards of two million data points, it dwarfs the number of elderly individuals aged 65 years and older living in the United States: 54.1 million.
+Furthermore, the number of middle-aged persons in the United States is more than 83 million.
 An approach such as transfer learning is necessary to take models and apply it to larger populations.
-Although transfer learning is principally used for image detection because of the substantial amount of computational power required from these tasks, it still can be applied to non computer vision models.
-In addition to the ability to train models on smaller amounts of data, transfer learning has a reduced training time and reports an improved performance the majority of the time.
+Although transfer learning is principally used for image detection because of the substantial amount of computational power required from these tasks, it still can be applied to non-computer vision models.
+In addition to the ability to train models on smaller amounts of data, transfer learning has a reduced training time and reports an improved performance the majority of the time [46].
 In order to implement such an algorithm to the general U.S. population through the app, transfer learning was necessary to have the results still be applicable on a wider scale.
+Transfer learning was performed on the proposed algorithm via the publicly available Aging Integrated Database (AGID) [15] and was evaluated with cross-validation metrics.